Plugins in AGK

 Creating a plugin

 As of version 2017.03.31 AppGameKit supports third party plugins on Windows, written in any language that can export to a DLL.
-Linux and Mac plugins are now also supported in the form of .so files on Linux and .dylib files on Mac.
-To write a plugin does not require AGK to be installed, you just have to include one header file and one source file in your plugin project, these can be found here along with example projects that uses them for Windows, Mac, and Linux.
+Mac plugins are now also supported in the form of .dylib files on Mac.
+To write a plugin does not require AGK to be installed, you just have to include one header file and one source file in your plugin project, these can be found here along with example projects that uses them for Windows and Mac.
 Alternatively the AGK installer comes with a copy of these files and they will be installed in the Example Plugin folder.
 Those included files will allow AGK to interface with your plugin and give you access to all the AGK commands when your plugin is loaded by a Tier 1 project.
 Note that AGK commands are not thread safe and should not be called from any threads that you create.

 Any functions that you create in the plugin that you want to be accessible to AGK must start with the text DLL_EXPORT like so